 Talk to Your Kids About the Negative Impact of Porn

-We recommend that you don’t criticize or shame your kid for watching porn.
+We recommend that you not criticize or shame your kid for watching porn.
 Instead, ask them why they want to watch it and how they feel about what they’ve seen.

 Teens need to learn how to analyze what they see on the Internet and in real life.
 They also need to make conclusions based on their priorities and wishes rather than those shown in a film.